jrobin896/my-diet/stomach-ache.md

 # my-diet/stomach-ache
-File to track the diet when I have stomach ache.
+File to track the diet when I had stomach ache.
 - Follow this diet when you are on bulk

 Meal 01